Mute-Publishing/Archive/getting-started-guide.md

 For an overview of the project see the [READ ME!](README.md)

-In setting up the use of Collaborative Bibliographies using Zotero we'll cover these three items, all you need to set you on your way;
+In setting up the use of Collaborative Bibliographies using Zotero service we'll cover these three items, all you need to set you on your way;

 + Adding a Mute magazine article
 + Adding an external source, in this case a book, but it could be anything